Place-Based Income Management

 - by allocating money to the BasicsCard, which can be spent at various stores for items such as food, clothing, petrol, health and hygiene products

-- asking Centrelink to make payments from their income management account for regular expenses such as rent and bills, school meals programs and payments to community stores
+- asking Centrelink to make payments from their income management account for regular expenses such as rent and bills, school meals programmes

 - asking Centrelink to make one-off payments to stores

-- if their priority needs have been met, allocate income managed funds to items that are not priority needs (as long as they are not excluded items).
+- if their priority needs have been met, people can allocate their income managed funds to other items (as long as they are not excluded items).
 This means people can plan ahead to buy larger items such as motor vehicles or whitegoods with their income managed funds.

-Income managed funds cannot be used to purchase excluded goods, including alcohol, home brew kits, home brew concentrates, tobacco products, pornographic material and gambling goods and activities.
+Income managed funds cannot be used to purchase excluded goods, including alcohol, tobacco, pornography, or gambling.

 What other support services do people receive?

-People who are participating in income management will be offered a free and confidential referral to Financial Management Program services, for financial counselling and money management skills training.
+People who are participating in income management will be offered a free and confidential referral to Financial Wellbeing and Capability services, for financial counselling and money management skills training.

-The Government has provided over $12 million to boost Financial Management Program services in these five locations.
+The Government has provided over $12 million to boost Financial Wellbeing and Capability services in these five locations.

-Communities for Children services, part of the Australian Government’s Family Support Program, are also available in the sites to provide parenting and early childhood support.
+Communities for Children services, part of the Australian Government’s Family and Children Programme Activity, are also available in the sites to provide parenting and early childhood support.

 Incentives are also available for each measure of income management.